ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Collection of Evidence from sub-entities may itself be a form of Claims collection that results in Evidence asserted by the lead Attester.
 The lead Attester generates Evidence about the layout of the whole composite device, while sub-Attesters generate Evidence about their respective (sub-)modules.

-In this scenario, the trust model described in {{trustmodel}} is can also be applied to this inside Verifier.
+In this scenario, the trust model described in {{trustmodel}} can also be applied to an inside Verifier.

 ## Implementation Considerations
 An entity can take on multiple RATS roles (e.g., Attester, Verifier, Relying